wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 User ID above 1000, ie., 1003, means a custom-made account, not a default one.

 Based on the User ID, login count, and description, "Mr. Evil" is the only valid custom-made user account.
-The other account with a User ID greater than 1000 is the vendor's account and has 0 logins.
+The other account with a User ID greater than 1000 is the vendor's account and has 0 login counts.

 <img src="./pics/15_OS_Accounts.png" alt="OS Accounts">
 <img src="./pics/15_OS_Accounts_Description.png" alt="OS Accounts Descriptions">

 The computer account name can be found in the SAM registry hive as well as the SOFTWARE hive.